- Union Home

 A few things will potentially offset the effects of releasing first year students:

-· history and classics intend to recreate some of their first year surveys as electives, and can also offer other first year or sophomore level courses, thus absorbing some of the students released from the first year surveys; at present, for instance, freshmen do not usually take history electives because they take History general education surveys; without these surveys, freshmen might well enroll in history electives.
+· history and classics intend to recreate some of their first year surveys as electives, and can also offer other first year or sophomore level courses, thus absorbing some of the students released from the first year surveys; at present, for instance, first-years do not usually take history electives because they take History general education surveys; without these surveys, first-years might well enroll in history electives.

 · some of the sophomore seminars could potentially replace courses that are now, in fact, smaller than 19

 Detailed Analysis of Impact of Sophomore Seminar and Removal of History/Classics Surveys

 Since we have the same number of students taking the same number of courses, average class size will stay the same.
 Since we are adding about 28 smaller enrollment courses (averaging 20), it is inevitable that there will be slight increases in class size elsewhere.
 This is likely to occur in intros, but it is also likely that low enrollment classes will see desired gains.
 What follows is a term-by-term analysis.

 In the Fall there were 235 History enrollments.
 If History offers one class and Classics one that are of relatively large size (40) and accessible to first years , that will take care of some of these enrollments.